|Theme:||Jesus' baptism marked the beginning of his ministry. Our baptism marks the beginning of our new life in Jesus.|

 Dear Father, thank you for new beginnings.
-Help us to make the most of them -- not through our own strength -- but through the power of the Holy Spirit that dwells within us.
-In Jesus' name we pray.
+Help us to make the most of them — not through our own strength — but through the power of the Holy Spirit that dwells within us.
+In the name of Jesus we pray.
 Amen.

 All Rights Reserved